 - ^APC was 6/12crh.

-- ^Although the HE projectile for these guns was the same weight as those used for the older 16" (40.6 cm) Mark I guns on the Nelson class battleships, they were to a shorter design, as the older projectiles were too long for the new mountings.
-It was intended to also issue these rounds to the Nelson class battleships.
+- ^Although the HE IIC projectile was the same weight as the HE Mark IIB projectiles used for the older 16" (40.6 cm) Mark I guns on the Nelson class battleships, they were to a shorter design, as the older projectiles were too long for the new mountings intended for the Mark II and Mark III guns.

 - ^Projectiles for the Mark II and Mark III guns were limited in length to 73 inches (185 cm).